'TinTin' artwork sells for $1.1 million at auction | DW | 09.06.2019

 The father of the 'ninth art'

 If Brussels is recognized as the capital of European comics, it's thanks to the pioneering work of cartoonist George Rémi, who wrote under the name Hergé.
-The Grand Palais Museum in Paris is now holding a huge retrospective on the creator of cartoon character Tintin.
+In 2016, the Grand Palais Museum in Paris opened a huge retrospective on the creator of cartoon character Tintin.

 -